-Atmospheric loading are computed using ECMWF (European Centre for Medium Range Weather Forecasts) operational and reanalysis (ERA interim), assuming different ocean response, e.g. inverted barometer or a dynamic response using TUGO-m [Carrère & Lyard, 2003].
+Atmospheric loading are computed using ECMWF (European Centre for Medium Range Weather Forecasts) operational (3-hourly), reanalysis (6-hourly ERA interim and hourly ERA5) and MERRA2 (The Modern-Era Retrospective analysis for Research and Applications, V2), assuming different ocean response, e.g. inverted barometer or a dynamic response using TUGO-m [Carrère & Lyard, 2003].

 In each file, three different products/columns (unit: nm s-2) are provided: